yellobyte/YB-ESP32-S3-DAC/README.md

  ![](https://github.com/yellobyte/YB-ESP32-S3-DAC/raw/main/doc/YB-ESP32-S3-DAC_PlatformIO_board_selection.jpg)

-Examples that need to be build with an older framework still come with a folder "boards" which keeps the necessary *.json board definition files.

 ### Software Upload to the board:

 Uploading new software to boards with your IDE is a breeze.
 Select the correct COM port and upload the program.
 The integrated hardware logic will put the board into upload mode automatically.